bocchi-the-repo/Vibe-coding/README.md

 - Added a Logout button at the bottom of the left sidebar; clicking it redirects back to the login route `/`.
 - Updated `src/router/index.ts` to register child routes for the sections and wired them to the new views. `Home` acts as the parent route hosting the sidebar and child `<router-view/>`.

-Step 3 — Detailed page behavior
+Step 4 — Detailed page behavior

+Changes made for Step 4:

 - Animation & Movies pages:
    - Each page contains a "Currently following" area showing items the user follows.